vuvince/Chatroom/README.md

 Done.

-WHEN PULLING:
+WHEN PULLING GIT

-`npm install` in same folder as package.json
+1. `npm install` in same folder as package.json

+2. Change sagas.jsx to the URL of either cloud9:3000 or localhost:3000

-`npm run build` in same folder
+3)`npm run build` in same same folder as package.json

-`in dist folder, create index.html and paste following:`
+4. in dist folder, create index.html and paste below html

+5. cd into /src/server and run node index

+6. go to localhost:3000 or c9:3000

+7. Enjoy:)

 <!DOCTYPE html>
 <html>
   <head>